tanmatt/QuoteOfTheDay/README.md

 ### Quote of the day
-Experience is simply the name we give our mistakes. - Oscar Wilde
+When you come to a fork in the road, take it. - Yogi Berra

 ### About the project
 Just a fun project to grab a random quote of the day everyday.